KarolXX/Todo-app-Spring-Boot-/README.md

 ## Project
 A project is something like a group template that you create from time to time, such as a group when you go on a trip.
-Suppose the client goes on a trip three times a year, so instead of creating this group from scratch, the client can create a project that will only be updated with a new date and possibly new tasks before creating the new group from the exisitng project
+Suppose the client goes on a trip three times a year, so instead of creating this group from scratch, the client can create a project that will only be updated with a new date and possibly new tasks before creating the new group from the exisitng project.
 ### Project rules:
 * whether there can be two or more undone groups from the same project at once depends on `task.template.allowMultipleTasks=true` from `application.properties`
 * layout that contains projects in available only for logged in users with role `ROLE_ADMIN`

 ## Other information about this project:
-In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model)
+In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model).